I felt the heaviness envelope me.

 All you have to do is refuse to believe that you could potentially be part of the problem.

 Those of us in the United States live in a nation that has always been under the curse of racism.
-We have white-washed our history (pun totally intended) to ignore the ugliness of our past.
+We have whitewashed our history to ignore the ugliness of our past.
 A past that belongs to us.
 A past that has shaped every facet of our society.
 A past that pushes itself into the present in insidious, silent ways.

 As every family must wrestle and reckon with the past forces that fashion their present and their future, every nation must remember their roots.
 Including the roots we want to keep buried beneath the earth of passing time.